marioiovanna/Back-Future-Game/README.md

 # Back to the Future - RPG Game

-### Rpg game based on Back to the future characters.
+### Rpg game based on *Back to the Future* characters.
 Easy and simple to play.
 Where each characters has an uniq Life and Hitp.

 ![alt text](https://github.com/marioiovanna/Back-Future-Game/blob/master/assests/img/game-pics/main.PNG "Main")